DjangoGirls/tutorial/template_extending/README.md

 A base template is the most basic template that you  use to extend on every page of your website.

-Create a `mysite/templates/mysite/base.html` file.
+Create a `templates/mysite/base.html` file.
 You also need to create `templates` and `mysite` folders, but you probably have noticed this pattern already :)

     mysite
-        └───mysite
     └───templates
         └───mysite
             base.html

 Then open it up and copy everything from `post_list.html` to `base.html` file, like this: